In-App Experiences

 Custom Events

 Custom EventsEvents that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
-Custom Events can trigger automation, including Sequences, Scenes, and Surveys.
+Custom Events can trigger automation, including Sequences and Scenes.
 You can code them into your app or website, or send them to Airship from an external source using the Custom Event API.
 Custom Events contain properties that you can use to personalize messages. can be used to track any interaction you wish, for example a purchase or a product view.

 Sending a Custom Event